dentonzh/Eggspress/README.md

 We recommend you update `metaBaseUrl` to the domain of your site.
 By default, Vercel assigns the domain `https://<project-name>.vercel.app`.
 If you are using your own custom domain, you must update `metaBaseUrl` or your Open Graph cards will not generate properly.

 `links.md` contains a set of fields where you can add links to your footer.
+You can also set custom rules here to modify your links in bulk.

 `appearance.md` allows you to adjust the appearance of your pages and toggle the visibility of certain elements.
 It also allows you to set the font and color scheme to be applied throughout your Eggspress site.
 It is possible to update colors manually by creating or modifying files in `my_settings/colors`.